mamouzgar/2025_cellcycle_ml/README.md

 Expected final output are the plots used in the figure with general trends similar to the primary manuscript.
 Minor differences are expected due to downsampling.

 Instructions for use:
 Simply download the data and script into the same directory and run the script.
-Code will run directly on the data provided in this github rep. Can be easily reproduced using other data by just changing the feature variables, class label (cell_line in this case), and input data.
+Code will run directly on the data provided in this github repo.
+Can be easily reproduced using other data by just changing the feature variables, class label (cell_line in this case), and input data.